 Every surgeon approaches the procedure in his or her own way.
 Some complete one side of the face at a time, and others move back and forth between the sides.
 The exact placement of incisions and the sequence of events depend on your facial structure and the selected technique best suited to you.
 If the neck needs work, a small incision may also be made under the chin.

 In general, whether the facelift is traditional, mini, deep plane, or SMAS, the surgeon typically separates the skin from the fat and muscle below.
 Fat may be trimmed or suctioned from around the neck and chin to improve the contour.
-The surgeon then tightens the underlying muscle and membrane, pulls the skin back, and removes the excess.
+The surgeon then gently repositions the underlying muscles and tightens the facial tissues.
 Stitches secure the layers of tissue and close the incisions; metal clips may be used on the scalp.

 Following surgery, a small, thin tube may be temporarily placed under the skin behind your ear to drain any blood that might otherwise collect there.
 Your head may also be wrapped loosely in bandages to minimize bruising and swelling.